Hate crime: don’t tolerate it

 If you have been a victim of hate crime or have witnessed a hate crime take place it is important to let us know.
 This information is also applicable to staff and students.

-In the first instance we recommended reporting to Security Services.
-Call us on 0114 2224085.
+In the first instance we recommended reporting to Security Services on 0114 222 4085.